 Hall Capital Partners is a fee-only financial advisor firm.
 The San Francisco-based firm employs a small team of advisors and doesn't manage that many accounts.
-The services at Hall Capital Partners are generally based around purpose-driven investment management, and the vast majority of the firm’s clients are high-net-worth individuals and families.
+The services at Hall Capital Partners are generally based on purpose-driven investment management, and the vast majority of the firm’s clients are high-net-worth individuals and families.
 The firm is on SmartAsset's lists of the top financial advisors in San Francisco, top financial advisors in California, and top financial advisors in the U.S.

 Hall Capital Partners Background

 Hall Capital Partners opened its doors in 1994.
 The firm is owned by five of its executives: CEO, co-CIO, Co-Chair and Founder Kathryn Hall; Co-Chair John Buoymaster; Managing Partner and co-CIO Eric Alt; and Managing Partners Simon Krinsky and Sarah Stein.
 The firm’s team includes several chartered financial analysts (CFAs).

-Hall Capital Partners does not require clients to have a minimum level of investable assets.
+Hall Capital Partners generally seeks a minimum amount of $150 million in investment assets for multi-asset class portfolios.
 However, the firm does implement the following minimum annual fees:

 - $500,000 for most accounts